PappasBrent/call_finder/README.md

-# C Macro and function call finders
+# C macro and function call finders

 A Clang plugin for finding all macro and function calls in a C file.